Foster Cat Productions

 Most Recently…

 Our hit 2025 season finished off with the musical It’s a Bird… It’s a Plane… It’s Superman! from the Academy Award-winning writers of the 1978 film starring Christopher Reeve.
 We were invited to perform some songs live on KTLA!
-At the end of 2024 we cemented our collaboration with Academy Award-winning producer Jonathan Sanger, who teamed up with us to bring back Stephen Sondheim’s Putting It Together, as a musical benefit for Best Friends Animal Society.
+Cementing our collaboration with Academy Award-winning producer Jonathan Sanger, we launched our 2025 season with Mel Brook’s first ever Broadway musical: “archy & mehitabel”.
 We also frequently work with Broadway and film producer Jan McAdoo (Netflix’s The Trial of the Chicago 7 and Buena Vista Social Club and The Lost Boys on Broadway).
+Both Jan and Jonathan worked with us at the end of 2024 on a fundraiser for Best Friends Animal Society, where we remounted our inaugural production of Stephen Sondheim’s Putting It Together.

-Elaine May and Alan Arkin’s Power Plays ran completely sold-out at the Groundlings this Summer.
+Elaine May and Alan Arkin’s Power Plays ran completely sold-out at the Groundlings, Summer 2024.
 These plays starred 5x Emmy Winner and 17x nominee Gerald Quist (TV: Westworld, Star Trek: TNG, Buffy the Vampire Slayer, Movies: Tropic Thunder, The Sixth Sense, Drive), and also starred founding member of the Groundlings, Phyllis Katz.

-Our collection of plays by Academy Award-winning filmmaker ETHAN COEN played in Hollywood in the Fall of 2023 was mentioned in the LA Times and was so popular we revived it along with plays by Shel Silverstein and Wendy Wasserstein as a part of our Festival of Jewish Playwrights.
-Acting in these plays alongside us was Sarah Natochenny, legendary and prolific voiceover who most famously lent her voice to Ash Ketchum in the hit animated movies and TV series, Pokemon.
+Our collection of plays by Academy Award-winning filmmaker ETHAN COEN played in Hollywood in the Fall of 2023 was mentioned in the LA Times and was so popular we revived it along with plays by Shel Silverstein and Wendy Wasserstein as a part of our Festival of Jewish Playwrights which begun our 2024 season.
+This festival starred Sarah Natochenny, legendary and prolific voiceover who most famously lent her voice to Ash Ketchum in the hit animated movies and TV series, Pokemon.

 To learn more about upcoming productions and our history, go to fostercatproductions.com